Rotman School of Management: Doctoral programs

 The PhD program offers degrees in accounting, economic analysis and policy, finance, marketing, operations management, organizational behaviour & human resource management, and strategic management.
 Also, a joint degree in management and economics is offered (Master in Financial Economics).
+Its PhD in management program is operated under the University of Toronto's tri-campus framework, and offered on all three of its campuses: St. George, Mississauga, and Scarborough.

-Undergraduate program
+Rankings and reputation

-The Rotman Commerce program (formerly Commerce) is an undergraduate program on the St. George campus administered jointly by the Faculty of Arts and Science and the Rotman School of Management.
-In April 2008, the program was renamed as Rotman Commerce after a $2.5 million gift from Sandra and Joseph Rotman.
-Although the program name has changed, the B.Com. degree continues to be awarded by the Faculty of Arts and Science.
-There are three specializations for Rotman Commerce students: Accounting, Finance and Economics, or Management.
-Every student also completes the requirements for a minor in Economics.
-There are currently 3,200 students enrolled in Rotman Commerce.
+In the 2026 QS Global MBA Rankings, Rotman was ranked 55th of business schools globally and first in Canada.

-Students have the freedom to take any course from the Faculty of Arts and Science, allowing them to include with their specialist, any additional major, or minor.
-Rotman Commerce has many international study opportunities for students.
-It has 24 partner universities.
-Every year, the University of Toronto Summer Abroad Program also offers full-year Rotman Commerce courses in other countries.
+In the 2026 Financial Times rankings of MBA programs, Rotman ranked 81st in the world and second in Canada after Ivey Business School.
+In the 2025 Financial Times Executive MBA programs ranking, Rotman ranked 47th globally.

 Research institutes and education centres

 Behavioural Economics in Action at Rotman (BEAR)

 One of the leading research institutes at the Rotman School, Behavioural Economics in Action at Rotman (BEAR) conducts leading edge academic research in the field of behavioural economics to help organizations better understand how real people act and in turn, design better products, services, and programs for them.
 The centre combines decades of research in decision-making with empirically tested tools to facilitate behavioural change.
 The researchers associated with the centre look at social and economic problems from a behavioural science lens and design solutions that go beyond the traditional approaches of applying incentives, penalties or provisioning information.

 View a complete list of the research institutes and education centres at the Rotman School.